 The interesting thing that happens when we become present is that our brains relax completely.
 For instance, when I come upon a beautiful waterfall, I am mesmerized but don’t covet it.
 I don’t want to bring it along and install it in my living room.
 Or you may come across rotting stumps, and yet you don’t look away in disgust.
 They don’t repel you enough to be afraid of coming upon the next one.
 We are centred.

 In our otherwise distracted worlds, where we constantly remain hooked to instant gratification, we can at best feel a sense of relief when things are pleasant.
 On the contrary, in the natural world, we accept things as they are and let them be.
-Not overly concerned about our surroundings, we are free just to be, in our own zone.
+Not overly concerned about our surroundings, time in nature allows us just to be, in our own zone.
 Therein lies true joy, naturally.

 Being present not only rests our brains but also heals our bodies and expands our creativity.
 Scientifically, by placing people amidst nature, their brains have been shown to emit alpha waves, which are associated with a more relaxed and creative state of mind, greater levels of intuition, spiritual connection and healing.
 It is easy to understand why there is this connection between relaxation, play and a more creative state of our brains.